Why Atrial Fibrillation Matters

-Although atrial fibrillation can feel weird and frightening, an “attack of AFib” usually doesn’t have harmful consequences by itself.
+Atrial fibrillation, also called AFib or AF, can feel weird and frightening.
+But an “attack of AFib” usually doesn’t have harmful consequences by itself.
 The real danger is the increased risk for stroke.
-Even when symptoms are not noticeable, AFib can increase a person’s risks for stroke and related heart problems.
+Even when symptoms are not noticeable, AFib can increase your risk for stroke and related heart problems.

 Usually, the most serious risk from AFib is that it can lead to other medical problems, including: